Oops! Sorry!!

 - Author

-An important part of human performance is mastering your emotions.
+That's because an overlooked part of human performance is mastering your emotions.

 That's because...